jimdeselms/bifoql/readme.md

 ### bugs ###
 * You need to be able to have an index with zero parameters
 * Need a better message when you can't find a key on an object
+* Lookup up a key that doesn't exist should be an error.